Getting Started for the Organizer

 |---|---|

-| Soloist | Often but not always the Leader.
+| Lead Performer | Often but not always the Organizer.
 Responsible for recording or uploading tracks or stems and for sending out live or prerecorded audio to all accompanists and audience members.
-Can be either the Leader or a Performer. |
+Can be either the Organizer or a Performer. |

-| Accompanist | Hears what comes from the Soloist and responds appropriately. |
+| Accompanist | Hears what comes from the Lead Performer and responds appropriately. |

-| Conversationalist | Listens.
+| Listener | Listens.
 Talks if in Conversation mode.
 Listening is the only role an Audience member can take. |

 Operating Modes and the Actions Panel